Wei Yang Art Appraisal

 We are "qualified appraisers" for tax-related appraisals.
 Our appraisals comply with the IRS requirements for income tax purposes.
 We observe the IRS rules and the code of ethics in our practice.
 We provide you with a well-researched, logically-stated and carefully reconcilated value conclusion to help you fulfill your tax obligations.

-Need Asian art consulting & appraisal services, please Contact Us, or call us at (609) 688-6891.
+Need Asian art consulting & appraisal services, please Contact Us

 We Consult & Appraise Asian Art